 What is a vesicovaginal fistula?

 A fistula is an unwanted opening that develops between two parts of the body.
-The causes for this can include infections, injuries, and inflammation.
-Fistulas can occur in many parts of the body.
+Causes of fistulas can include infections, injuries and inflammation.
+They can occur in many parts of the body.

 A vesicovaginal fistula is an opening that develops between the bladder and the wall of the vagina.
 The result is that urine leaks out of the vagina, sometimes lightly but it can be steady if the fistula is large.
-In addition to being a serious medical problem, this condition is very upsetting to women.
+In addition to being a serious medical problem, this condition is very upsetting.
 The leakage is embarrassing and can smell bad.

 What causes a vesicovaginal fistula?